-The National Home's Military Family Program is open to families of active-duty military personnel, veterans, and recognizing the effects of war can last for generations.
+The National Home's Military Family Program is open to families of active-duty military personnel, veterans, and and relatives of VFW and VFW Auxiliary members.
 The family can be one or both parents with one or more children.
 Families are welcomed to the small-town community where they may live for up to 4 years.
 They work to identify what they need and want to accomplish, during which time they are provided: housing, education, daycare, basic needs, recreation, case management, and more.

 Mortgage Assistance for Military Personnel

 Mortgage payment relief and protection from foreclosure are provided to active military personnel and reservists through the Service-members Civil Relief Act (SCRA).
 To be eligible for this program you must have had mortgage commitments before enlisting or being called to active duty.
 Reservists, guardsmen, and other eligible service-members should contact their lenders and other creditors and provide documentation that they have been called to active duty and are eligible for certain relief under the SCRA.
 To learn more about this program you can visit the SCRA website or call 800.225.5342.

 Programs for Veterans who are Homeless or in Danger of Becoming Homeless